jonbnewman/mobx-store-provider/docs/README.md

 _mobx-store-provider_ lets you setup and access your [mobx-state-tree](http://mobx-state-tree.js.org/) models (referred to as `stores` in this context) from within functional (hooks-based) React components.

-It supplies your application with standard [mobx](https://mobx.js.org) observables (mobx-state-tree model instances are themselves observables)...and so it integrates seamlessly with all standard [mobx](https://mobx.js.org) and mobx-compatible libraries, such as [mobx-react](https://github.com/mobxjs/mobx-react#mobx-react) (used in the example above).

 1. [Installation](#installation)

 1. [Basic example](#basic-example)